Starting Point for Trails

 - Services: The Log Floaters' Hut and the lean-to shelter next to the parking area are suitable rest spots for the disabled.
 There is a dry toilet for the disabled in the parking area.

 - Please note, that parts of the old structures on the trail have been taken down and the route has been altered.
 The trail is now demanding, but it can still be walked.
 In the map below the structures taken down are marked in red and the altered parts of the trail in blue.

-The Auttiköngäs nature trail is a 3,5-km-long circle trail.
+- The Auttiköngäs nature trail is a 3,6-km-long circle trail.
 The trail leads along the banks on both sides of the River Auttijoki across varied and quite demanding terrain.
 Steps and rest spots have been built on the slopes to facilitate climbing.
 Climbing up Könkäänvaara Hill - the area's highest point -will bring its own reward: there is a nature observation tower at the top which looks out over beautiful scenery.
 During dry weather rubber boots are not needed.
 The River Auttijoki is crossed by a hanging bridge.
 A 10-metre safety distance must be kept on the bridge and only two people are allowed on it at the same time.

-Sights: There are boards along the trail with information the area's natural features.
+- Sights: There are information boards along the trail explaining the area's natural features.
 Visitors should reserve a couple of hours to see the trail.
 There is a nature observation tower at the top of Könkäänvaara Hill.

 - There are metal structures along the trail.
 The metal stairs have wooden duckboards suitable for dog paws as well and the other metal parts in the gorge can be gone around by using a signposted optional route without metal structures.